kadriane/Vacuum-Gauges-Controller/README.md

 ## Prototype

-The PCB boards have been done with the use of a solder oven and standard soldering tools.
+PCB boards have been made with the use of a solder oven and standard soldering tools.

-The design of the front panel has been designed in the AutoCAD 2017 program.
-The front panel of the prototype has been done with the use of a CNC milling machine.
+Front panel design of the prototype has been designed in AutoCAD 2017.
+The front panel has been made with the use of a CNC milling machine.

-The motherboard and the backplane boards are mounted to the mechanical chassis through the M3 screws and standoffs.
+Motherboard and the backplane boards are mounted in a standard 42HP 3U Europe Plug-in-Unit (manufactured by Schroff), fastened with M3 screws and standoffs.

-More detailed photos of prototype can be found in attachments of this [master thesis](./MasterThesis_Rev20_0__24_09_18_Final.pdf).
+More detailed photos of the prototype can be found in attachments of this [master thesis](./MasterThesis_Rev20_0__24_09_18_Final.pdf).

 ### Motherboard